MrDataScientist/Bitcoin-API-app/README.md

 # Bitcoin market price app

-How to call bitcoin json API to grab the stock market data into your frontend using node.js and
+Calling bitcoin json API to grab the stock market data into your frontend using node.js and express.js.

+This is a simple example for  the blockchain enthousiasts.